SmartDataAnalytics/KEEN-Model-Zoo/README.rst

 ==============
 This repository represents the model zoo for the KEEN-Universe.
-All models that are trained with `PyKEEN <https://github.com/SmartDataAnalytics/PyKEEN>`_ and `BioKEEN <https://github.com/SmartDataAnalytics/BioKEEN>`_ can be shared along the additional experimental artefacts by means of this model zoo (please check below for the requirements).
+All models that are trained with `PyKEEN <https://github.com/SmartDataAnalytics/PyKEEN>`_ and `BioKEEN <https://github.com/SmartDataAnalytics/BioKEEN>`_ can be shared along the additional experimental artefacts via this model zoo (please check requirements listed below).
 The models are sorted according the research fields.